pry/pry/README.markdown

-Local customization (applied to a single Pry session) is done by passing config hash options to `Pry.start()` or to `Pry.new()`; also the same accessors as described above for the `Pry` class also exist for a Pry instance.
+Local customization (applied to a single Pry session) is done by passing config hash options to `Pry.start()` or to `Pry.new()`; also the same accessors as described above for the `Pry` class exist for a Pry instance so that customization can occur during runtime.

 ### Input: